Official State Land Mammal of Alaska

 Moose have long legs, a heavy body, small tail, drooping nose, and a "bell" or dewlap under the chin.
 Color can range from golden brown to almost black (depending on the season and age of the moose).

 Alaskans often find moose in their yards in the winter.
 Other conflicts between man and moose include moose eating crops, standing on airfields, and wandering city streets.
-Historically, moose were an important source of food, clothing, and implements to Indians living along Alaska's major rivers.
-The moose is also the state animal of Maine.
+Historically, moose were an important source of food, clothing, and implements to native Americans living along Alaska's major rivers.